Can I Use My Medicare Supplement to Pay My Medicare Part B Premium?

 - Medicare Part A hospice care copayment

-Although a Medicare Supplement plan can’t help pay your Medicare Plan B premium, there may be other programs that can help to pay your health insurance costs.
+Although a Medicare Supplement insurance plan can’t help pay your Medicare Part B premium, there may be other programs that can help to pay your health insurance costs.
 Medicaid may help with medical costs for people with limited incomes and resources.
 In many cases, if you have Medicaid, you might be automatically enrolled in a Medicare Savings Program (MSP).
 The MSP can pay the Part B premium.

 For more information about help with Part B premium payments, contact your state’s State Health Insurance Assistance Program (SHIP).